Get cover to suit your budget and lifestyle.

 Compare some major dental options

 Below you'll find some examples from Finder partners health funds.
 All have a 12 month wait period, but other extras are thrown into the monthly cost too such as routine dental, physio and optical to help you get more value back.
-All quotes are based on a single living in Sydney, NSW.
+All quotes are based on single individual with less than $90,000 income and living in Sydney.

 Keep in mind that the fund may only pay back a certain percentage of the orthodontist's fees.